GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Dimaye** (*unique*)
 $2,600, 3 lbs.
 Longsword
-A finely made sword, somehwat lighter than would be expected.
+A finely made sword, somewhat lighter than would be expected.
 User gains *a +1 bonus for the purpose of inflicting a critical hit*.
 If name is known, bonus is instead a standard bonus to attack roll.

 **Dragon's Fear** (*unique*)